rm-hull/luma.lcd/doc/python-usage.rst

   method is called.

-* The :py:class:`luma.emulator.device.gifanim` device will record every image when its :py:metho:`~luma.emulator.device.gifanim.display` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.
+* The :py:class:`luma.emulator.device.gifanim` device will record every image when its :py:meth:`~luma.emulator.device.gifanim.display` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.

 * The :py:class:`luma.emulator.device.pygame` device uses the :py:mod:`pygame`